ramkrishna1729/Agrivision/README.md

 2. **Real-time Data Upload**: Agrivision uploads real-time environmental data , including temperature, humidity, light intensity, and soil moisture, to the ThingSpeak IoT cloud.
 This data is also displayed on an LCD screen for easy monitoring.
 3. **Global Control via Virtual Switch and Real time notofication **: Using the Blynk IoT platform, Agrivision provides global control over the water pump and artificial light .
 Farmers can remotely toggle these devices on or off via virtual switches on their mobile devices and notifications through related to the data .
 4. **Machine Learning-based Plant Stress Prediction**: Agrivision employs machine learning models to predict plant stress levels based on the ideal environmental parameters.
 This allows farmers to take proactive measures to mitigate stress and optimize crop health.
-5. **CNN-based Plant Disease Detection**: Agrivision utilizes Convolutional Neural Networks (CNNs) for plant disease detection.
-By analyzing images of plant leaves, the system can identify and diagnose diseases early, enabling timely intervention and disease management.

 ## Installation
 To set up Agrivision on your system, follow these steps: